 Is It Time to Look for a New Credit Card?

 A 2016 survey from CreditCards.com revealed that 25 million consumers have had their favorite credit card for at least 10 years.
 If you haven’t explored a new credit card in several years, now’s a good time to see what other credit cards are available.
+Credit card issuers are constantly introducing new credit card with better perks that may be better suited for your changing lifestyle.
 It’s likely that you’ll find a credit card with benefits better than the ones you currently receive.

 Not sure whether you should look for a new credit card?
 Here are 10 signs you should at least check to see what else is out there.